 Explore our favorite Northern Virginia hikes and trails, from easy strolls to more challenging climbs, in our big guide to fun hiking in the Washington DC area.
 Our list includes hiking trails in Northern Virginia from the Potomac River to the Blue Ridge Mountains, as well as nearby getaways.
-In the lists below, you’ll also find round-ups of favorite paved and mountain biking trails in Virginia.

 We have lived in Fairfax County for 25 years and hiking Northern VA is one of our favorite activities.
 From short, easy hikes with our toddler twins (now college graduates) to more challenging solo trips, we’ve enjoyed exploring new trails in the DC region.